Stereopsis recovery: Clinical management of strabismus and stereoblindness

 In cases of acquired strabismus with double vision (diplopia), it is long-established state of the art to aim at curing the double vision and at the same time recovering a patient's earlier ability for stereo vision.
 For example, a patient may have had full stereo vision but later had diplopia due to a medical condition, losing stereo vision.
 In this case, medical interventions, including vision therapy and strabismus surgery, may remove the double vision and recover the stereo vision which had temporarily been absent in the patient.

-Also when children with congenital (infantile) strabismus (e.g. infantile esotropia) receive strabismus surgery within the first few years or two of their life, this goes along with the hope that they may yet develop their full potential for binocular vision including stereopsis.
+When children with congenital (infantile) strabismus (e.g. infantile esotropia) receive strabismus surgery at an early stage, this goes along with the hope that they may yet develop their full potential for binocular vision including stereopsis: A recent study concluded that quality of stereopsis and binocular vision may benefit from surgery being performed within six months of the onset of infantile esotropia, and this concerned both the amount of high-grade stereopsis achieved in some children and the overall percentage of children developing any stereopsis at all.

 In contrast, in a case where a child's eyes are straightened surgically after the age of about five or six years and the child had no opportunity to develop stereo vision in early childhood, normally the clinical expectation is that this intervention will lead to cosmetic improvements but not to stereo vision.
 Conventionally, no follow-up for stereopsis was performed in such cases.